 Mr. Pinney stated it had taken a while to come to an agreeable condition related to the dedicated public park.
-He explained the Broward County park acreage minimum level of service is three (3) acres of park per 1,000 residents.
-He noted the City has a projected shortfall of acreage in 2040.
+He explained that in 2017, Broward County changed the rules for how cities calculate park acreage to meet the established level of service of three (3) acres of park per 1,000 residents.
+He noted with that change, the City has a projected shortfall of acreage in 2040.
 He stated 0.615 acres of park were required to meet the level of service for this development, and the applicant was proposing to dedicate 1.21 acres in addition to the internal recreation within the development.
 He explained the excess would serve to mitigate the loss of open space in converting a golf course to the proposed development and would create a public recreation amenity in an area that is currently private.
 Mr. Pinney outlined the public park briefly, explaining it would be split by the driveway, would be privately maintained by the developer, and would include parking, a meandering path, picnic tables, benches, and lake access.